What Repels Ticks On Humans

 Synthetic Tick Repellents

-Most common tick repellents are DEET, Picaridin, and Permethrin
+Common tick repellents are DEET and Permethrin and Picaridin

 • DEET has been long used as a bug repellent as it works for almost all parasites including ticks, fleas, and mosquitoes.
 DEET is applied to exposed skin.
 The Environmental Protection Agency (EPA) recommends using repellents that contain 20% or more DEET formulation.

-DEET should be carefully applied to hands, neck, and other exposed areas while avoiding contact with the eyes and mouth.
+DEET should be carefully applied on hands, neck and other exposed areas while avoiding contact with the eyes and mouth.
 It is readily available in many stores under different brands of different strengths.

 • Permethrin is a synthetic compound in the pyrethroid family as found in the chrysanthemum flower.
 It is highly toxic to insects.
 Permethrin will kill ticks when they get in contact with it.
 It is recommended to wear permethrin-treated clothing when going outdoors, in addition to applying a repellent like DEET on the skin.